How do I clean the oven naturally? Find 4 ways to clean an oven without baking soda.

 - Place one grate on the bottom rack of the oven and fill a large metal baking pan with hot water and half a cup of white vinegar.

-- Turn the oven on to 350 degrees, and let the water bubble and steam clean your oven.
+- Turn the oven on to 350 degrees, and let the water bubble to steam clean your oven.

 - Turn off the oven and quickly spray down the sides of the oven with equal parts white vinegar and water solution.
 Be cautious because the oven will still be hot!